 This year is special because I will be celebrating by publishing my inspirational biography Faith, Hope & Cancer: The Journey of a Childhood Cancer Survivor, later this year.
-Writing a book to share my story with the world has always been something I have wanted to do and this year my dreams will become a reality.
-I truly believe I survived because God’s plan for me was to be able to offer hope to other cancer survivors and to share God’s greatness in life.
+Writing a book to share my story with the world has always been something I have wanted to do, and this year my dreams will become a reality.
+I truly believe I survived because God’s plan for me was to offer hope to other cancer survivors and share God’s greatness in life.

 Some might say, how is God great?
 You had cancer.
 I say God is great because I had cancer.
-I saw first-hand the power of prayer, I saw miracles happen and lives changed.
-I try to thank God every day for being alive, but on this day I am especially thankful.
+I saw first-hand the power of prayer; I saw miracles happen and lives changed.
+I try to thank God every day for being alive, but I am especially thankful for this day.

 I hope you take time today to thank God for everything He has given you, and I hope you never forget to love life, live life, and cherish every moment.